In Association with Amazon.com

 Roger fights them off as the wives scream in terror.
 Finally, they're able to drive to the nearest police station.
 Sheriff Taylor (R. G. Armstrong) apologizes for their ordeal and tells Deputy Dave (Wes Bishop) to do a check to find out which townsfolk may have been injured.

-The sheriff also tells Roger and Frank that they need to go back to the area to look for any evidence before it's removed.
+The sheriff also informs Roger and Frank that they need to go back to the area to look for any evidence before it's removed.

 The women are left behind in the motor home while their husbands drive back out with the two officers.
-Sheriff Taylor asks them where they're headed and Frank says they're going to Aspen.
-The sheriff tells the men that the problem with this particular area of his town is that "a bunch of hippies" moved in and are doing drugs all the time.
+Sheriff Taylor asks them where they're headed and Frank says Aspen.
+The sheriff tells the men that the problem with this particular area of town is that "a bunch of hippies" moved in and are doing drugs all the time.

-When they arrive at the spot where they were camped out, there's no sign of anything, not even the couple of hundred dollars of equipment they left behind.
+When they arrive at the spot where they had camped, there's no sign of anything...not even the couple of hundred dollars of equipment they left behind.
 On the other side of the river, Sheriff Taylor and his deputy find remnants of a fire and a few drops of blood, which they take back for testing.

-Frank finds the mutilated body of a dog hanging from a tree.
+Frank comes across the mutilated body of a dog hanging from a tree.
 Driving back in the squad car, the sheriff tries to convince Frank and Roger that they only imagined having witnessed anything out of the ordinary.

 At the motor home, Kelly notices a note attached to one of the broken windows as she and Alice are cleaning up.
 It's some kind of witchcraft message, which they can't decipher.

 While their husbands are still with the police, the two women head out to find a library.
-There, they find two reference books, one of which has a photo of a ritual similar to what their husbands saw.
-When the librarian tells them they can't take them out, Kelly hides them in her bag and they quickly leave.
+There, they peruse two reference books, one of which has a photo of a ritual similar to what their husbands saw.
+When the librarian tells them they can't take them out, Kelly hides the books in her bag and they quickly leave.

 Frank and Roger are driven back to the RV and Sheriff Taylor tells them to go on with their vacation and leave the investigation to him and his department.
 Franks asks him if there's a place they can take the vehicle in for repairs and the officer recommends a mechanic in the north end of town.